OlivierLD/raspberry-coffee/NMEA.mux.WebUI/small.server.extended/README.md

 final static PushButtonMaster pbmOne = new PushButtonMaster();
 final static PushButtonMaster pbmTwo = new PushButtonMaster();
 ```

+> Note: the code to add here is just here for the buttons management.
+There is _absolutely no code_
+> to add for the `BMP280`, the GPS, or the SSD1306` screen.
+It is all taken care of by the properties files.

+> See `nmea.mux.gps.log.properties` to know how to reference those devices, and
+> `ssd1306.properties` to see how to choose the data to display on the oled screen.

 This is built just like the other examples in this module, just run
 ```